Nebula-Block-Data/docs/Serverless_Endpoints/Image_Generation.md

 # Image Generation

 Use these models to generate whatever images you can (or can't!) imagine.
-Bolded parameters are supported across all models, while unbolded paramters are specific to certain models:

-- **Prompt**: The prompt to guide the model's generation.
-- Negative Prompt: A prompt to guide the model away from generating certain content.
-- **Width, Height**: The resolution of the output image.
-- **Steps**: Number of inference steps that the model will take.
-A higher number of steps typically leads to better quality but costs more.
-- **Guidance Scale**: A high value encourages the model adhere closely to the prompt, but may result in a lower image quality.
-- Seed: A number to seed the generation.
-Using the same value ensures reproducibility.

-`prompt` is the only mandatory parameter (the rest are given standard defaults).

 ## Models available